Mrestof/love-at-fifteen/readme.txt

 Controls, two options:
   - arrows
+  - numpad arrows (or 2468)
   - vim-like motions (hjkl)
+  - touches or mouse clicks on the tiles adjacent to an empty space

 Goal of the game:
   In order to solve the puzzle, you need to order all the tiles correctly, so